NAG-DevOps/docker-forticlient/README.md

 ## Usage

-The container uses the forticlientsslvpn_cli linux binary to manage ppp interface
+The container uses the forticlientsslvpn_cli linux binary to manage ppp interface.
 This allows you to forward requests through the docker container as proxy on the VPN network.

-### Windows

-This should work with docker on windows, however with Windows 10 I see an issue with opening the vpn tunnel.

 ### Linux